sakshamchowdhary/Task-1-GripJune/README.md

 1. Predict the percentage of marks of an student based on the number of study hours.
 2. This is linear regression task.
 3. Data can be found at http://bit.ly/w-data
-4. What will be predicted score if a student studies for 9.25 hrs/ day?
+4. What will be predicted score if a student studies for 9.25 hrs day?